-- · Parents, students, and teachers need FSA data to provide information about student mastery of skills. - The public needs FSA/EOC data to understand the "educational health" of students and to hold schools and districts accountable for progress.
+- Parents, students, and teachers need state testing data to provide information about student mastery of skills. - The public needs State Testing/EOC data to understand the "educational health" of students and to hold schools and districts accountable for progress.

-WHAT IS MEASURED BY THE FSA/EOC?
+WHAT IS MEASURED BY THE STATE TESTS/EOC?

-The FSA/EOC measures student knowledge and understanding of reading, writing, science, and mathematics content as described in the Florida State Standards.
-There is a direct connection between the Florida State Standards and the questions on the FSA.
+The state tests/EOC measures student knowledge and understanding of reading, writing, science, and mathematics content as described in the Florida State Standards.
+There is a direct connection between the Florida State Standards and the questions on the state testing.